Play Freedom Trail with DP

 }

-// the disk pointer initially points to the 12 o'clock direction,
+// the initial pointer of the ring points at the 12 o'clock direction,

-// start inputting key from the first character
+// start inputting the key from the first character

 return dp(ring, 0, key, 0);